IPnext/collective.listjs/README.md

 Rerun the Buildout script to download and make available the egg as a new product.

-Then, access your Plone instance and install the new product.
+Then, access your Plone instance and install it.

 ## Usage